Recruiting

 Questions to ask yourself

-• Am I willing to train 20+ hours a week and travel extensively?
+• You are willing to train 20+ hours a week and travel extensively

 The path that gets overlooked